 It’s fresh without that bitter taste (still trying to figure out what caused that in the first place).
 It tastes delicious in my Sour Cream Chicken Enchilada sauce and just plain on a crisp tortilla chip.

 Roasting the tomatillos, onion and pepper and then cooking the entire mixture for a few minutes makes all the difference in the world.
 It mellows the flavors to absolute perfection.
-Also, depending on how hot you like it, remove the some or all of the seeds and membrane from the serrano or jalapeno pepper.
+Also, depending on how hot you like it, remove some or all of the seeds and membrane from the serrano or jalapeno pepper.
 I like mine pretty spicy, so I leave in half.

-I’m sorry that Mrs. Renfro and I have to part ways but please pass the chips and salsa because I can’t get enough of this one!
+I’m sorry that Mrs. Renfro and I have to part ways, but please pass the chips and salsa because I can’t get enough of this one!

 Roasted Salsa Verde

-1 Tablespoon olive oil
+- 1 Tablespoon olive oil

-1 pound tomatillos, husked
+- 1 pound tomatillos husked

-1/2 small onion, cut into chunks
+- 1/2 small onion cut into chunks

-1 small serrano or jalapeno pepper, sliced (remove seeds if you can’t handle the heat)
+- 1 small serrano or jalapeno pepper sliced (remove seeds if you can’t handle the heat)

-1 teaspoon minced garlic
+- 1 teaspoon minced garlic

-1/2 Tablespoon dried oregano
+- 1/2 Tablespoon dried oregano

-1/2 teaspoon ground cumin
+- 1/2 teaspoon ground cumin

-1 1/2 teaspoons salt, or to taste
+- 1 1/2 teaspoons salt or to taste

-Juice of 1 lime
+- 1 lime juiced

-1 Tablespoon cider vinegar
+- 1 Tablespoon cider vinegar

-2 Tablespoons chopped cilantro
+- 2 Tablespoons chopped cilantro

-PREHEAT oven to 350 degrees.
+- PREHEAT oven to 350 degrees.

-In a large bowl, COAT tomatillos, onion, and pepper with 1 Tablespoon of olive oil.
+- In a large bowl, COAT tomatillos, onion, and pepper with 1 Tablespoon of olive oil.
 PLACE tomatillos, onion, and pepper on a sheet pan.
 ROAST for 30 minutes until the tomatillos are soft and begin to brown slightly

-REMOVE from oven and PLACE in a food processor or blender with the garlic, oregano, cumin, salt, lime juice, and vinegar.
-PUREE until smooth.
+- REMOVE from oven and PLACE in a food processor or blender with the garlic, oregano, cumin, salt, lime juice, and vinegar.
+PUREE until smooth

-TRANSFER to a medium saucepan, BRING to a BOIL over high heat.
+- TRANSFER to a medium saucepan, BRING to a BOIL over high heat.
 REDUCE heat to medium-low.
 SIMMER for approximately 10 minutes.
 ADD the cilantro.
 COOL and SERVE.